-Wein was one floor beneath Crowther in Aon, and suffered a punctured lung from three cracked ribs, and her broken right arm.
-In spite of her injuries, she helped to move a stone and to free other colleagues.
+Wein was one floor beneath Crowther in Aon and suffered a punctured lung from three cracked ribs, and her broken right arm.
+In spite of her injuries, she helped to move a piece of fallen stone and to free other colleagues.

 But soon, someone Wein had never met before, she told the Times in this article, arrived, his nose and mouth protected with a “red handkerchief,” as he sought out a fire extinguisher.
 Wein said that he instructed all of them, “Everyone who can stand, stand now.
 If you can help others do so.”

 Wein no longer speaks publicly, but her husband Gerry Sussman does, and after she was operated on at the hospital on Sept.
 11, she recounted to him that she saw a young man extinguishing fires, and helping those who were injured.
-Wein then saw Crowther return back to the sky lobby.
+Wein then saw the young man return back to the sky lobby.

 Allison Crowther mailed photos to Wein and Young.
-Each confirmed he was the man who saved them.
+Each confirmed Welles Crowther was the man who saved them.